 - The Columbia Association offers (for a cost) a full list activities in addition to 3 fitness gyms with childcare: Columbia Athletic Club, Columbia Gym and Supreme Sports Club with 4 indoor swimming pools and 23 outdoor swimming pools including two Mini WaterParks • Columbia Art Center • Columbia DogPark • Columbia Ice Rink • Columbia SportsPark and SkatePark • Fairway Hills Golf Club • Haven on the Lake • Youth/Teen Center at The Barn.
 It’s worth noting that these activities are mostly geared toward older children, preschool and up, and membership requires a contract that you can not get out of even if your child is not responding well to the program.
 Other popular options for fitness facilities include Life Time fitness in Columbia and the YMCA in Ellicott City.
 In the summer, many parents have talked about the Roger Carter Community Center for their indoor/ outdoor pool, which has a $5 drop in fee.

 - There are a few websites/email lists that will keep you informed of local happenings if you are just looking to get out of the house.
+Baltimore’s Child has become one of my go to magazines for events and entertainment!
+The best part is that the full monthly issue is available online (scroll to the bottom of their website where it says “our digital magazine… read online now).
 Totally Hoco lists a lot of local community events and offers an email list.
 Chesapeake Family Magazine usually advertises events a little bit further away, but I sometimes find gems in their monthly email.
+The Columbia Flyer is our local newspaper and usually lists the week’s events just before their sports section.

 - The Robinson Nature Center is a great resource as it offers a children’s discovery room with activities and live aquatic animals and reptiles, interactive exhibits, a domed theatre, an outdoor play area, trails, and scheduled events.
-Entry to the center is free every Wednesday through March 1, 2017.
-After that, and every other weekday, there will be an entry fee of $5 per adult and $3 for children older than 3.
+The cost is $5 per adult and $3 for children older than 3 (Wednesdays are no longer free).

 - The Howard County Library System offers daily classes and events throughout its various branch locations, including the very popular Play Parters: stories, games, and activities for infant through 23 months.

 - The MOMS Club and MOPS are both support groups for stay at home moms.
-The groups provide opportunities for meetings as well as play dates with local parents with children of a similar age.
+The groups provide opportunities for regular meetings, play dates, and moms nights out with a small, consistent group of local moms who have young children.
 Both groups have local chapters in Howard County.

 So there it is, what I believe to be a stellar list of resources.
 Probably not every resource.
 I would love to hear more in the comments section of this post!
 After all, the point is to help and support each other on this crazy journey of parenting.